Roller skiing: Men

 So far, the World Cup and World Championships have been dominated by a few skiers.
 Successful roller skiers include Italian Alfio di Gregorio, who has won the World Games three times and World Cup four times; Russian Igor Glushkov, who has won the World Cup three times; and Frenchman Vincent Vittoz, who won the World Championships in 2002.

 Women

 Mateja Bogatec from Italy has been one of the most successful female rollers since the beginning of the FIS World Cup in 2000.

 Euro Cup / Asia Cup

-FIS Ski Asian Cup 2025 Championships concluded in Kazakhstan 7th September of 2025.
+FIS Ski Asian Cup 2025 Championships concluded in Kazakhstan on 7 September 2025.
+In 2026 it is time for the second FIS ASIA Cup on rollerskis.
+This event is an effort to include more nations in the FIS Point - collecting and secure more nations attending during the winter games as well.